 Unique interview process

-Some students (those from outside the EU) are interviewed by Skype.
+Some students (those from outside the EU) are interviewed by video calls.
 But the majority of shortlisted candidates come to Oxford for interviews.
 Our interview process takes place over three days, where we wine* and dine you.
 During this time you will be interviewed by at least two different colleges.
 Accommodation and food is free, and you get to stay in college accommodation.
 It gives you ample time to understand us as well as for us to understand you; and we guarantee you won't be asked to come back for another interview on a separate occasion.
 This three-day process helps you to get a feel for Oxford as a city and a University, as well as the time to make new friends and gives you a taster of the student life that you can expect.
 There's no prolonged pooling system: you come to interview in December and we'll let you know in January if you're going to offer you a place or not.
 Some students even tell us they really enjoyed the interview period. (*By "wine" we actually mean non-alcoholic beverage, but you get the idea.)

 No lectures on Saturdays (or Sundays)